 The European standard EN 10027: 1992 defines, in combination with the CEN report CR10260, the designation system for steel.
 The usual symbols for structural steels are shown here.

-The following table shows a list of corresponding designations between the European standards as well as the HISTAR® grades with those from the American, Canadian, Japanese and the former national European standards.
+The following table shows a list of corresponding designations between the European standards as well as the HISTAR® grades with those from the American, Canadian, Chinese and the former national European standards.

 The main requirements of the standards regarding the mechanical characteristics and the chemical composition of the available structural steel grades are given hereafter: